Rodger B. MacGowan

-Rodger B. MacGowan (1948 - February 21, 2025) was an artist, game developer, art director, and magazine publisher who has been active in the board wargame industry since the 1970s.
+Rodger B. MacGowan (1948 - February 21, 2025) was an artist, game developer, art director, and magazine publisher who was active in the board wargame industry from the 1970s.
 MacGowan was a prolific artist of cover art for wargames, and the wargaming magazine he founded, Fire & Movement, won the Charles S. Roberts Award several times while under his editorial control.
 MacGowan co-founded GMT Games, and created C3i magazine, for which he was Editor-In-Chief and art director.

 Biography

 Early life

 Rodger MacGowan was born in San Francisco in 1948, the son of career Marine Donald L. MacGowan, and grew up on various Marine bases in Hawaii, North Carolina, New Jersey, and California.
 Rodger was a budding artist from a young age and using his personal observations of military life, he began creating military history illustrations in the seventh grade.
 While attending Oceanside High School in California, he was introduced to Avalon Hill's Gettysburg by a friend, and his parents purchased a copy for him while vacationing at the Gettysburg battlefield.
 Hooked on the board wargaming hobby, MacGowan started reading books about military history, and received Avalon Hill games Stalingrad and Afrika Korps as birthday gifts.
 He dropped his wargame hobby after entering UCLA to study art, motion pictures, and graphic design.

 MacGowan restarted his gaming hobby again after playing Avalon Hill's Panzer Blitz.
 MacGowan kept in touch with his high school gaming friends, corresponding with them about the games he was playing and describing the games in "Battle Reports" which included maps and analyses.
 These proved to be so popular with his friends that he expanded his concept to create an amateur magazine, Arquebus.

 Following graduation, he found work at an advertising agency, where he was serendipitously given the opportunity to create cover art for one of the agency's accounts, a science fiction magazine titled Vertex.
 Although the magazine only lasted sixteen issues (1973–1975), MacGowan contributed one cover and over a dozen interior illustrations for various science fiction stories.

 MacGowan moved to Los Angeles to become a television graphic artist.